dguo/dannyguo.com/friction.md

 the "right" thing to do takes more than a couple minutes of research.
 In that sense, this is also a log of things that I have learned.

+## 2018-04-29
+### Can't empty an AWS S3 bucket through the web interface
+I have a bucket leftover from an old project.
+I have tried to empty/delete it before, but the operation never succeeded.
+It incurs less than ten cents in costs, and AWS doesn't seem to charge for tiny amounts (presumably because of payment processing fees), so I never bothered to try emptying it from the CLI.
+It's just interesting that a couple years later, I still can't empty the bucket from the web interface.
+When I press "Empty bucket," a progress bar immediately appears saying "100% Sucessful."
+But when I open the bucket, it's still filled with files.
+Furthermore, clicking on the progress bar opens a popup that lists how many objects are being deleted.
+It goes up by 1000 every few seconds, which seems to contradict the progress bar.
+The title also has "Completed" in it.
+Eventually, the total objects number stops going up.
+I refresh and open the bucket.
+It's still filled with files.

+Deleting the bucket is different.
+It actually says "In progress" when it's..in process.
+But it eventually hangs too.
+Maybe part of the problem is that there are hundreds of thousands of files in the bucket.
+I just expected better from the UI.

 ## 2018-04-14
 ### TypeScript's watch mode watches too many files
 I ran into a baffling issue where the TypeScript compiler's watch mode would